input-output-hk/cardano-engineering-handbook/project/README.md

 A SECURITY document MUST provide security@iohk.io as the contact email for security issues.

-TODO: this should become a non-IOHK email address in due course.
+TODO: this should become a non-IOG email address in due course.

 ## Roles and responsibilities

 A project SHOULD have a clear maintainer and backup maintainer.
 The project documentation SHOULD clearly indicate these and any other roles and responsibilities in the project.

 Having clear roles and responsibilities is very useful for contributors.
 It is particularly important to be able to identify who has the right to merge PRs, and who holds ultimate technical authority over the project.